kristjanari/Interactive-Lab-Hub/Lab 4/README.md

 #### Rebecca Lassmann:
 I love the creativity of the fruit hero game!
 The prototype looks great.
 A few questions: 1) the softer fruits like raspberries probably wont last so may make sense to swap out with an apple or other veggies.
 2) Is there a way to cover the wires and clamps so the player doesn't disconnect them by accident?
 Same question for the speaker - curious if you tested a version where the speaker was inside of the device instead on on top to make it look like one single device and less likely for things to be taken apart,

+#### Jiacheng Peng
+I really like your idea of making a game!
+I think the game will be fun.
+I think some of the things you did not consider is that how to start and reset the game.
+Maybe add some feature to change the songs playing or different playing modes would be more fun.

+#### Summarized Comments:
+- One of the comments we received noted we have no to reset and start the game, which is an important thing to think about.
+We will add this to our prototype.
+- We also were told to incorporate different modes of playing the game or perhaps add more songs which the player can switch through.

 ### Part E (Optional)
 ### Servo Control with Joystick